-5 Key Issues
+6. Key Issues

-5.0.1 Engagement on the made HPNDP informed the key issues.
+6.1.1 Engagement on the made HPNDP informed the key issues.
 These key issues remain relevant for the update to the NDP, and include:

-- Housing Concern that future development is in the right locations and of the right scale and type for the area - Merging with other settlements (coalescence) Hatfield Peverel should not merge with Witham, Nounsley or Boreham - Design Development should blend in with the existing setting - Environment Special open green spaces and open vistas should be protected to maintain the rural feel of the village in its countryside setting - Roads Traffic, particularly on the Maldon Road and The Street is a primary concern - Connectivity Reduce the need for car use through better broadband, public transport, footpaths, and cycle ways - Parking Improve parking provision in the Parish - Facilities Enhance community facilities such as the library, school, doctors, village hall, churches, and sports facilities - Economy Local shops, businesses and pubs should be retained and enhanced - 5.0.2 The key issues and evidence were used to establish the Vision and Objectives for the HPNDP and form the foundations for the policies of the Plan.
-Steering Group Meetings were held for consultation with residents and to provide regular updates on the progress.
-Evidence of the engagement with the community is detailed in the Consultation Statement. - 5.0.3 The community also raised many important issues which could not be resolved through planning policies.
-These are included in the Non-Statutory Planning Community Action Plan (Appendix 2) which will be taken forward with support from the Parish Council.
+- Housing Concern that future development is in the right locations and of the right scale and type for the area - Merging with other settlements (coalescence) Hatfield Peverel should not merge with Witham, Nounsley or Boreham - Design Development should blend in with the existing setting - Environment Special open green spaces and open vistas should be protected to maintain the rural feel of the village in its countryside setting - Roads Traffic, particularly on the Maldon Road and The Street is a primary concern - Connectivity Reduce the need for car use through better broadband, public transport, footpaths and cycle ways - Parking Improve parking provision in the Parish - Facilities Enhance community facilities such as the library, school, doctors, village hall, churches, and sports facilities - Economy Local shops, businesses and pubs should be retained and enhanced - 6.1.2 The key issues and evidence were used to establish the Vision and Objectives for the HPNDP and form the foundations for the policies of the Plan.
+Steering Group Meetings were held for consultation with residents and to provide regular updates on the progress. - 6.1.3 The community also raised many important issues which could not be resolved through planning policies.
+These are included in the Non Statutory Planning Community Action Plan (Appendix 2) which will be taken forward with support from the Parish Council.

-Drop-in on the Rec
+Drop in on the Rec